space-physics/lowtran/README.md

 ## Install

-1. A Fortran compiler such as `gfortran` is needed.
+We do not provide compiled library, so you will need a Fortran compiler.
+`gfortran` is one suitable compiler.
-   We use `f2py` (part of `numpy`) to seamlessly use Fortran libraries from Python.
+We use `f2py` (part of `numpy`) to seamlessly use Fortran libraries from Python by special compilation of the Fortran library with auto-generated shim code.

-   If you don't have one, here is how to install Gfortran:
+1. If a Fortran compiler is not already installed, install Gfortran:
    * Linux: `apt install gfortran`
    * Mac: `brew install gcc`
    * [Windows](https://www.scivision.co/windows-gcc-gfortran-cmake-make-install/)